Op-Ed: AI infiltrates US nuclear plants via unregulated back door

 Things will only get worse as Microsoft, Google, Oracle, and Facebook sally forth into nuclear power, armed only with egotism and huge piles of money.
 The hyperscalers are vehemently opposed to any regulation and once they are in the nuclear game will absolutely employ their vast financial resources on legal battles to prevent restrictions on AI usage.

 And don’t expect the U.S. government to step in to save us from the fallout of all this stupidity.
 It can’t even work out how to stop disturbed adolescents from shooting pre-schoolers with military-grade assault rifles.
-The chances that any US administration will do anything coherent about the nuclear AI free-for-all are ground zero.
+The chances that any U.S. administration will do anything coherent about the nuclear AI free-for-all are ground zero.

 Watch the video at FNTV.